andrewouko/covid-tracker/README.md

 ### 3. Create .env.local file in `the project root folder` with following variables :

 -   `NEXT_PUBLIC_GEO_CODE_KEY` : This is the API keys for using MapQuest GeoCoding API.
 The key is located at `https://developer.mapquest.com/user/me/profile` after signing up.
 It needs to be prefixed with NEXT_PUBLIC_ to be available of the frontend.
+A key is provided in the .env.sample file.
 -   `NEXT_PUBLIC_GOOGLE_MAPS_KEY` : This is the API key for using the Maps for Javascript API & Services.
 It is located in the Credential section of the Google Developer Console.
 It needs to be prefixed with NEXT_PUBLIC_ to be available of the frontend.
+The application is designed to work even if this is not set.

+*A sample is provided in the project root. labelled .env.sample*

 ### 4. Build the Application using the scripts provided in package.json
 `npm run build`